fthiess/k6mtv.org/content/silent-keys/jerry-haag.md

 title: "Jerry Haag, K6GAC"
 date: 2016-04-11
 draft: false
+summary: Jerry Haag died of a cerebral hemorrhage on April 11, 2016.
+He served the community as our ARES/RACES EC for 15 years.
+He was also past president of the Fire Associates of Santa Clara Valley and a former Fire Inspector for the San Jose Fire Department.
 thumbnail: "thumbnails/jerry-haag.jpg"
 ---
 Jerry Haag died of a cerebral hemorrhage on April 11, 2016.